History of Ohio in Timeline

 In 2020, a study ranked Ohio as the 17th hardest state for citizens to vote in.

-2020: Columbus Crew MLS Cup
+2020: Crew MLS Cup

 2021: Religion in Ohio

-2022: General Assembly Majority
+2022: Ohio General Assembly

 As of the 2022 election cycle, the Republican Party is the majority party in both houses of the Ohio General Assembly.

-In 2022, 12.8% of Ohioan workers were union members, demonstrating the decline in the industrial sector.
+In 2022, 12.8% of Ohioan workers were union members, a decline from 2000.

-2022: Cincinnati Bearcats Football Playoff
+2022: Cincinnati Bearcats College Football Playoff

-In 2022, the Cincinnati Bearcats football team became the first "Group of Five" team to qualify for the College Football Playoff.
+In 2022, the Cincinnati Bearcats football team became the first so-called "Group of Five" team to qualify for the College Football Playoff.

 2022: Homeless Population

-February 2023: COVID-19 Deaths in Ohio
+February 2023: COVID-19 Deaths

 As of February 2023, over 41,600 Ohioans have died from COVID-19.

-2023: Income and Poverty Statistics
+2023: Income Statistics

-In 2023, Ohio's per capita income was $60,402, ranking 38th in the U.S., and the state's median household income was $65,720.
-Also in 2023, 13.4% of the population was living below the poverty line.
+In 2023, Ohio's per capita income was $60,402, and the state's median household income was $65,720.
+13.4% of the population was living below the poverty line.

 In 2023, Ohioans approved a constitutional amendment strengthening abortion rights.

-2023: Columbus Crew MLS Cup
+2023: Crew MLS Cup

 2024: Ohio State Buckeyes Football Record